Type 2 diabetes was once diagnosed much more often in overweight adults. But it now affects kids who have poor eating habits and get little exercise.

 Ban habits that lead to overeating.
 Make kids use a plate and eat at the table.

 Make sure kids exercise.
 They need an hour a day, all or most days.
-Sports teams are one option.
+Sports teams are 1 option.
 But so is outdoor play such as running around, jumping rope, and bike riding.

 Control food portions.
 Don't let kids overeat.
 Switch to smaller plates to encourage smaller portions.